 Peel and slice ginger.
 Add all ingredients to a medium pot and bring to a boil.
 Reduce to simmer, cover and leave to simmer for 30 minutes.
 Strain out the ginger and set out to dry on a drying rack or parchment paper.
 They should be dry and ready to eat in about 8-12 hours.

-Once your ginger is crystallized, store it in this airtight jar.
+Once your ginger is crystallized, store it in this airtight jar from Amazon.

 Coconut sugar is a great alternative to traditional sugar.
 It’s made from a coconut palm, so while it has the same amount of calories and sweetness as regular sugar, it has higher levels of iron, zinc, potassium, and calcium along with a lower glycemic index.